rpsjr/maintainer-tools/Merge-commits-in-pull-requests.md

 ```

 - We have squashed all the bot commits with the "real" commit that generates them.
+- We merge together translation commits for the same language coming from the same author.
+It's OK to merge the commit saying "Added translation using Weblate..." with commits saying "Translated using Weblate...", as both are translations.
+It's just that Weblate put a different commit message if the translation is new, or if it already exists.
 - We have changed the order of the second `Translated using Weblate (Italian)`, as they come from the same translator and it's the same language, to squash them together.
 - We don't squash translation commits coming from different translators.
 - We don't squash translation commits from the same contributor, but different language.

 There's a chance that changing the order of lines, a merge conflict appears.
 That's because some of the files touched by the commit, are modified on the in-between commits.
 On that case, you can't squash that commits together and they should be left as is.
-Abort the operation with `git rebase --abort` and start again.
+Abort the operation with `git rebase --abort` and start again without reordering such commits.

 That's why it's recommended to do 2 rebase passes: one with only the fixups that don't modify commit order, and a second one with them, and if any error, iterate the pass only squashing one by one until discovering the conflicting one.